-Employee Feedback Loops Are an Organization’s Information Nervous System
+Employee Feedback is an Organization’s Information Nervous System

 We can also use this as an analogy for the corporate information nervous system.